 Tall buildings and others

-The current warranty plans for residential buildings of more than four (4) superimposed dwellings are optional and managed by the Quebec Association of Construction and Housing Professionals (APCHQ) and ACQ.
+The current warranty plans for residential buildings of more than four (4) superimposed dwellings are optional and managed by the Association of Construction and Housing Professionals of Quebec (APCHQ) and ACQ.
 This optional warranty is also available for other buildings that are not covered by the mandatory warranty provided by the Regulation respecting the Guarantee Plan for New Residential Buildings.

 Limited time limits